yzziizzy/gpuedit/DEVELOPMENT.md

 * Fix cursor position after undo
 * GUIManager should pop focus stack if focused control is deleted
 * Check all column usage for correct 1/0 basing
-* Selection rendering when scrolled half-out of the selection
-* Selection rendering on empty lines
 * Click testing needs to account for dynamic line num gutter width
 * Active tab does not highlight correctly
 * Theme styling of selection stub on empty lines